 Next, he mentioned a straw.
 The hotel had no straws.
 Luckily, a fast food place at the other side of the parking lot was still open after 6pm, so I ran there to get a few and ran back.
 We poured his apple juice and medicine into his new train shot glass ‘cup’.
 He took a small sip and made an ‘eww’ face.

-We also were playing Chuggington by now and let him watch some more.
+We also were playing the cartoon Chuggington by now and let him watch some more.
 When he seemed ready, we gave him another sip.
 It took many, many sips to get through that dose, but we did it.
 It took about 90 minutes in total.
 But our relationship was still in tact.

 In Floortime, we might want an outcome for our child, but this is not necessarily up to us and certainly not at the cost of the relationship or the child’s spirit.
 We want our children to feel they are important in the process, and not to feel what they desire or don’t want is ignored.